llh911001/mostly-adequate-guide-chinese/ch8.md

 Take a moment to channel your functor intuition.
 If we see past the implementation details, we should feel right at home mapping over any container no matter its quirks or idiosyncrasies.
 We have the functor laws, which we will explore toward the end of the chapter, to thank for this pseudo-psychic power.
 At any rate, we can finally play with impure values without sacrificing our precious purity.

 Now, we've caged the beast, but we'll still have to set it free at some point.
 Mapping over our `IO` has built up a mighty impure computation and running it is surely going to disturb the peace.
 So where and when can we pull the trigger?
 Is it even possible to run our `IO` and still wear white at our wedding?
-The answer is yes, if we put the onus the calling code.
+The answer is yes, if we put the onus on the calling code.
 Our pure code, despite the nefarious plotting and scheming, maintains its innocence and it's the caller who gets burdened with the responsibility of actually running the effects.
 Let's see an example to make this concrete.

 ```js